Purified phase estimation samples spectra efficiently: DOS-QPE

+This purification can be implemented by a simple circuit primitive.
+Starting from $\ket{0}^{\otimes n}_S \otimes \ket{0}^{\otimes n}_P$, we first apply a layer of Hadamard gates $H^{\otimes n}$ on the state register $S$ to prepare a uniform superposition, and then apply a cascade of CNOT gates from $S$ to $P$,

-that is, an ensemble of states covering the entire Hilbert space.
-Using this ensemble with flat distribution, we can probe all of the Hamiltonian's eigenvalues (phases) with equal probability and estimate the Hamiltonian's spectral resolution.
-The power and potential of using maximally mixed states in QPE have been shown, under the umbrella of garbage state preparation and kernel extraction, in the original proposal of quantum topological data analysis by Lloyd et al.~\cite{Lloyd2016}.
-In a similar way, but with the addition of the circuit primitive, DOS-QPE has been shown capable of generating features required for learning the frustration index~\cite{scali2025signed}.
+After running QPE with controlled-$U_H^k$ acting only on $S$, we trace out (or equivalently, discard) the purification register $P$, thereby realizing DOS-QPE with a maximally mixed probe.
+Using this ensemble with flat distribution, we can probe all of the Hamiltonian's eigenvalues with equal probability and estimate the Hamiltonian's spectral resolution.
+The power and potential of maximally mixed states in QPE have been demonstrated under the umbrella of garbage state preparation and kernel extraction in quantum topological data analysis~\cite{Lloyd2016}, and, with the addition of the DOS-QPE circuit primitive, in generating features for learning the frustration index in signed graphs~\cite{scali2025signed}.